Scheduled flight Germany – Buenos Aires

 South Orkney Islands , Weddell Sea , South Shetland Islands , Antarctic Peninsula

-Or they will bring to life the pioneering days of Antarctic research: in the former whaling station Grytviken you will visit the grave of Sir Ernest Shackleton and remember the heroic efforts with which this man once rescued his team.
-To find out how modern polar researchers work, you will be travelling to the South Orkney Islands where, weather permitting, you will visit the oldest permanently inhabited research station in the Antarctic, the Argentinian station Orcadas (subject to permission).
+You will learn about the work of modern polar researchers on the South Orkney Islands, where, weather permitting, you will visit the oldest permanently inhabited research station in the Antarctic, the Argentinian Orcadas station (subject to authorisation).
 And with a little luck, you will have your first sighting of majestic icebergs off Signy Island.

-Thrilling moments in the ice: South Shetland Islands and the Antarctic Peninsula
+Breathtaking: Weddell Sea, South Shetland Islands and Antarctic Peninsula

 Sailing through the Drake Passage